 Check out our easy to follow video above from SCA Soccer Camp Director and Fitness/Conditioning Expert, David Vella!

+Under Armour and UA logo lock-up design are registered trademarks of Under Armour Inc. and its affiliates and are used under license.
+Under Armour is our supporting sponsor of the camps and has no control over the operation of the camps or the acts or mission of Sports Camps Australia.
 All Rights Reserved.
-Nike and the Swoosh design are registered trademarks of Nike, Inc. and its affiliates, and are used under license.
-Nike is our supporting sponsor of the camps and has no control over the operation of the camps or the acts or omissions of Sports Camps Australia.